civictechsweden/civictech.se/_events/the-two-money-problems.md

 lang: en
 title: 'Civic Tech Lab: The Two Money Problems'
 image: "/uploads/bg_hemsidan.jpg"
-excerpt: Are you running a project within the civic tech field?
-Then you recognise “The Two Money Problems”, where the first problem is about getting started and the second is about sustaining and scaling your solution over time.
+excerpt: Are you running a Civic Tech project anywhere in the world, or planning to do so?
+Welcome to our lab about money problems on May 5th!
 ingress-text: Are you running a project within the civic tech field?
 Then you recognise “The Two Money Problems”, where the first problem is about getting started and the second is about sustaining and scaling your solution over time.